 As I linked to at the top of the page, the UT01 was cloned from the Manker E11.
 I don’t happen to have that one… but I assume it’s identical, and both will provide the same performance.

 My UT01 was kindly provided by GearBest, who is the proprietary merchant of the Utorch.
-Please visit them HERE, should you like the look of the light…and feel that a purchase seems imminent.
+Please visit them HERE, should you like the look of the light.

 Questions or comments???
 I love to hear from you!!